What it is

 If you're self-employed, it's best to have money for twelve months.
 This helps maintain financial stability.

 Choosing investments with easy access to money is essential.
-O Treasury Selic is a good option.
+O Selic Treasury is a good option.
 It is safe and allows redemptions at any time.
 The CDBs from large banks are also good choices, as they pay the CDI rate.

 The DI funds are another collective investment option.